dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 ### setCameraStateListener

-Set a DSCameraStateListener to receive callback when the camera state changed.
+Set a CameraStateListener to receive callback when the camera state changed.

 ```java
 void setCameraStateListener (CameraStateListener listener){}